'Maximising profit from cement industry decarbonisation'

 Covering all the alternatives to OPC, including lower-, low- and no-clinker cements, SCMs, fillers, concrete recycling and calcined clay, process optimisation for decarbonisation, AI, and grinding advances, as well as low-carbon options for concrete, this conference will examine the way forward - to future cements.

-The Global FutureCem Awards - for excellence in cement industry decarbonisation - will be presented at the FutureCem Dinner at the Münchner Stubn Bavarian Inn, on the evening of 21 January 2026 - bookable separately during registration.
+The Global FutureCem Awards - for excellence in cement industry decarbonisation - will be presented at the Global FutureCem Dinner in Brussels in March 2027 - bookable separately during registration.

 Alternative fuels are covered in our sister-events Global CemFuels and CemFuels Asia; Cement industry carbon capture and sequestration is covered in our sister-event Global CemCCUS; and Slag beneficiation, trade and use is covered in our sister-event Global Slag.

-See the review of the Global FutureCem Conference 2025
+Read the full review of the 6th Global FutureCem Conference 2026

 Main Themes